mcci-catena/stm32l0_pwrtest/README.md

 ## Sleep power consumption

-On uploading this power test sketch, we measured the sleep power of Catena 4801, 4618-M201, 4618, 4612 and 4610 using OTII tool.
+On uploading this power test sketch, we measured the sleep power of Catena 4801, 4618-M201, 4618, 4612 using OTII tool.

 ### Catena 4801